Regardless of biomarker status

 Please click here for full Prescribing Information, including Boxed WARNINGS, and click here for Medication Guide.

-ENHERTU is a HER2-directed antibody and topoisomerase inhibitor conjugate indicated for the treatment of adult patients with unresectable or metastatic HER2-positive (IHC 3+) solid tumors who have received prior systemic treatment and have no satisfactory alternative treatment options.
+As monotherapy for the treatment of adult patients with unresectable or metastatic HER2-positive (IHC 3+) solid tumors who have received prior systemic treatment and have no satisfactory alternative treatment options

 This indication is approved under accelerated approval based on objective response rate and duration of response.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial.